The Fir Tree Inn, Woburn Sands – Part 3 – 1900 to 1949

 In January 1929, Harold Clements moved in with his wife, Lavinia Alice.
 Before the end of the summer, 1929, Clements had seen an altercation in his pub on the August Bank Holiday, which had made the local press.
 John Joseph Brown, a miner from Durham, was dragged out of the Fir Tree by Jonathon Butcher, who knocked him down.
 Brown took refuge in the Swan, but Butcher and George William Cox chased after him, pulled him out again and seriously assaulted him in the road outside.
 Although both the attackers said the victim had struck the first blow, they were fined £5 with £1 1s.
 9d. costs.
 Mr. Saunders, landlord of the Swan, made sure he had a representative in court to ensure there was no bad reflection on his hotel!

-Bedford Cycle Club came over on Sunday, 9th November, using The Fir Tree as the destination.
-By 1931, there is a Henry Spacey recorded living at the pub in the Register of Electors, along with the Clements, and in the Beds Times, 8th April, 1932, he was looking for more staff:
+The Bedford Cycle Club came over to the Sands on Sunday, 9th November, using The Fir Tree as the destination.
+By 1931, there is a Henry Spacey recorded living at the pub in the Register of Electors, along with the Clements and in the Beds Times, 8th April, 1932, he was looking for more staff:

 “Girl wanted, good appearance, for house-hold duties and waiting table.
 Apply personally: Fir Tree Hotel, Woburn Sands.”